shoark7/python-plotly/sepal-length-width-scatter1.md

 Our mission today is to compare sepal length and sepal width between species.
 Graph will be scatter graph, x is sepal width, and y is sepal length.
 Cool.

-And also average poing of each specie will be drawn too.
+And also average point of each specie will be drawn too.
 Points of them would be bigger than others.

-Now I can use basic numpy and pandas
+Now I can use basic numpy and pandas.
 """

 import numpy as np